sumbose/iRF/CONTRIBUTING.md

 *  Look at the Travis and AppVeyor build status before and after making changes.
 The `README` should contain badges for any continuous integration services used by the package.
-*  New code should follow Goole's R [style guide](https://google.github.io/styleguide/Rguide.xml).
+*  New code should follow Google's R [style guide](https://google.github.io/styleguide/Rguide.xml).
 *  We use [testthat](https://cran.r-project.org/package=testthat).
 Contributions
 with test cases included are easier to accept.
 *  For user-facing changes, add a bullet to the top of `NEWS.md` below the